 "In the majority of the country, in the way that the programs are, we're waiting for there to be a child with (an elevated) lead level for action to take place," she said.
 "And I think that's kind of backward."

-Bruce Lanphear, a longtime lead researcher and professor at Simon Fraser University in Vancouver, said the U.S. has typically made progress on lead when crises or new research galvanized public support for action.
+Bruce Lanphear, a longtime lead researcher and professor at Simon Fraser University in Vancouver, said the U.S. has typically made progress on lead when crises or new research galvanized public support.
 But regulations and action to clean up lead contamination often depend on what is considered feasible.

 Cwiertny noted the issue of lead poisoning through drinking water had risen in prominence following crises.

-"The concern I have is people will — through the rhetoric of politicians talking about what great progress we're making by getting $15 billion here and allocating recovery funds there to address this — is that people will think it's a problem that gets solved and there won't be any accountability,” Cwiertny said.
+"The concern I have is people — through the rhetoric of politicians talking about what great progress we're making by getting $15 billion here and allocating recovery funds there to address this — will think it's a problem that gets solved and there won't be any accountability," Cwiertny said.

 By the time the U.S. started phasing lead out of gasoline, banned it in residential paint in the 1970s and outlawed lead water pipes in 1986, scientists had been warning of the dangers of lead for decades.